ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems.rst

 -  Although Spektrum main receivers do not communicate by PPM-Sum their range extending "satellite" receivers do.
--  So it is feasible to use a single `Spektrum Satellite Receiver <http://www.spektrumrc.com/Products/Default.aspx?ProdID=SPM9645>`__ to act as a PPM-Sum receiver with PX4 and Pixhawk.
+-  So it is feasible to use a single `Spektrum Satellite Receiver <http://www.spektrumrc.com/Products/Default.aspx?ProdID=SPM9645>`__ to act as a PPM-Sum receiver with Pixhawk.

    -  Simply pre-bind the Spektrum Satellite to your transmitter using a conventional Spektrum receiver with satellite attached.